ZhitianHou/LLMs4LegalAI/README.md

-# LLMs4LegalAI
+# ⚖️ LLMs4LegalAI
-This is a repository of Large Language Models Meet Legal Artificial Intelligence: A Survey.
+This is a repository of [Large Language Models Meet Legal Artificial Intelligence: A Survey](https://arxiv.org/abs/2509.09969).
 The content covered in this survey is up to date as of January 2025.
-## Overview
+## 📚 Overview
 Here is the overview of our survey.
 ![Overview](/images/Organization.png)

-## Datasets
+## 📂 Datasets
 We have collected a range of datasets and analysed the capabilities they covered.
 And we provide a list of our collected datasets below:
 ![The capabilities assessed by benchmarks.](/images/Benchmark.png)